platformsh/platformsh-docs/overview/platform-actions.rst

 Platform.sh main actions
 ========================

-You can see on the top right of the :ref:`platform_ui` the main actions that you can use to interface with your :ref:`environments`.
+The :ref:`platform_ui` exposes 5 main actions that you can use to interface with your :ref:`environments`.

 .. image:: /overview/images/icon-branch.png
   :alt: Branch